West Ham station: North to south alignment

-New entrance
+TwelveTrees Park entrance

-As part of the TwelveTrees development on the former Parcelforce distribution depot, a new station entrance is being built to connect to the upper Jubilee line concourse.
+As part of the TwelveTrees Park development southwest of the station on the former Parcelforce distribution depot, a new station entrance is being built to connect to the upper Jubilee line concourse.
 As well as this, two new pedestrian bridges over the railway will be built.

-Design
+Design and architecture

-Designed by van Heyningen and Haward Architects, the station was rebuilt as part of the Jubilee Line Extension in the 1990s.
+The station was rebuilt as part of the Jubilee Line Extension in the 1990s.
+The majority of the station design was by van Heyningen and Haward Architects, with the District and Hammersmith and City line platforms designed by Jestico + Whiles.

+The station design was considered to evoke work by Charles Holden in the 1930s, with use of brick and glass blocks, as well as a clock tower.
+The station was designed in 27 weeks, and was the cheapest of the new stations to be built.
+Critics called the station "effortlessly elegant" and an "impressive architectural essay in brick, concrete and glass".
+It was later awarded a Royal Fine Art Commission Trust Award.

 The station consists of four sets of island platforms, two on an elevated east–west alignment and another perpendicular pair at street level, giving a total of eight platform faces.
 The existing entrance was closed, with the old ticket hall refurbished to become a connecting concourse to the District and Hammersmith & City line platforms and the (new) c2c platforms.
 A new ticket hall - facing onto Manor Road - connects this concourse to the Jubilee line and North London line platforms via a high level bridge that spans four rail lines and a main road.
 The station building and connecting passageways are finished in a mixture of red brick, concrete and glass, inspired by Charles Holden.
 The station was built at a fraction of the cost of other Jubilee Line Extension stations, just £10.5m compared to over £100m at stations like Canary Wharf.

 At the upper level, the northern island platform (Platform 1 and 2) are used by District line and Hammersmith & City line trains, and the southern island platform (Platforms 7 and 8) are used by c2c trains.
 At the lower level, the western island platform (Platforms 5 and 6) are used by Jubilee line trains, with the eastern island platform (Platforms 3 and 4) - formerly the North London line platforms - are now used by Docklands Light Railway trains.

+Jubilee line trains can terminate here to enter into the nearby Stratford Market Depot.
+This is regularly used during peak times/at the end of the working day.
+Secondly, there is a crossover to the south of the DLR platforms so that trains can reverse early and head back south.
+Additionally there is a siding that opened in 2011 east of the sub-surface line platforms so that trains from both directions can terminate.